Pritch13/payment-engine/README.md

 Run program:
-    `cd src` then `ts-node payment-transactions.ts + "path to csv file"` to run
+    `cd src` then `ts-node payment-transactions.ts + "path to csv file"` to run (The root folder contains an example-input csv file to use)

 Run test:
     `cd src` then `npm test Client.spec.ts` to run test suite